 Mom worked on a population study when she was in high school (in the late 60s) and reported five hundred people lived there then.
 Approximately, three hundred people live in Britt now.

-Dad took us out on a beautiful August evening for a sunset cruise around Gereaux Island Lighthouse.Â What makes the water look like a mirror?
+There is nothing like a Georgian Bay sunset.
+Dad took us out on a beautiful August evening for a cruise around Gereaux Island Lighthouse.Â What makes the water look like a mirror?
 Why do sunsets feel so much like coming home?